a-endari/Learning_German/Doulingo Notes/Lesson_One.md

 * > Ok, are wie going home now?
 * Nein wir gehen jetzt zu Vikram.
 * > NO, now we are going to Vikram's hous.
 * Oh nein!
-Seine Wohnung ist so lanweilig!
+Seine Wohnung ist so langweilig!
 * > Oh no! his apartment is so boring!
 * Aber Vikram hat einen großen Fernseher.
 Und ich muss das Fußballspiel sehen.
 * > But Vikram has a big Television and I need to whatch the soccer game.